MartinStokroos/TrueRMS/README.md

 `Measure_rms.ino` -  With this example, the RMS-value of the ADC input voltage is determined.

-`AC_powermeter.ino` - This is an example for a complete AC-power measurement application.
-It needs voltage and a voltage representation of the current as input on two ADC-channels.
-It determines the apparent power, real power, power factor and the rms-values of the voltage and current.
+`AC_powermeter.ino` - This is an example of a complete AC-power measurement application.
+It needs both, voltage and a voltage representation of the current as the input of two ADC-channels.
+It calculates  the rms-value of the voltage and current, the apparent power, real power and power factor.

+`Energy.ino` Calculates the rms-value of the voltage and current, the real power and netto energy.

 ## AC-line measurements with the Arduino
 The simplest way to interface AC high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single package.
 For current sensing, *LEM* also manufactures the *LEM_LA55-P*, with the same advantages as for the voltage transducer.

-If one prefers to build input scaling circuits from discrete components, a detailed design description is given in the application note [tiduay6c.pdf](http://www.ti.com/lit/ug/tiduay6c/tiduay6c.pdf) that belongs to the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
-Take notice of the warnings!
+If one prefers to build input scaling circuits from discrete components, a detailed design description is given in the application note [tiduay6c.pdf](http://dev.ti.com/tirex/content/C2000Ware_DigitalPower_SDK_1_01_00_00/solutions/tidm_hv_1ph_dcac/docs/tiduay6.pdf) that belongs to the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
+Note the warnings!
 The proposed circuits can easily be adapted to the 0-5V range for the Arduino.

 At all times, USE AN ISOLATION TRANSFORMER FOR SAFETY!

 ## Future Developments
-Energy metering.
+3-phase power measuring.

 ## Acknowledgement
 A lot of time was saved in developing this library by using the alternative Arduino-IDE [Sloeber](https://eclipse.baeyens.it/).
 Sloeber is a wonderful Arduino plugin for Eclipse.
 Thanks to Jantje and his contributors!